There are plenty of options to choose from regarding the appropriate decking material.

 High-quality timber decking costs more than any other type, while medium to low-quality composite decking costs more than its timber equivalent.

 The price difference between wood-plastic composite decking and its equivalent wood decking can be about 15-20%.
-Regarding value for money, composite decking will give you a greater bang for your buck, despite the higher initial cost.
+Regarding value for money, composite decking will give you a greater bang for your buck despite the higher initial cost.

-Even though the aesthetics of composite decking is improving every day, the look and feel of traditional wood make for a more regal aesthetic.
+Even though the aesthetics of composite decking are improving every day, the look and feel of traditional wood make for a more regal aesthetic.
 Besides, timber decking can be painted over to match your home during renovations, while composite decking can’t.

 While it comes down to personal tastes, a timber deck may be more visually striking overall.